 Other examples : Cycads, Water lilies, Palms, Custard apple, etc etc.

-The mechanisms have yet to be fully explained, although its likely that the heat originates in cellular mitochondria
+The mechanisms have yet to be fully explained, although it's currently thought likely that the heat originates in cellular mitochondria.

-One hypothesis for the evolutionary existence of the phenomenon is that it may help disperse scents that beckon pollinating insects.
+One hypothesis for the evolutionary existence of the phenomenon is that it may help disperse scents that could attract pollinating insects.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)